april19833/currency-1.5/docs/solidity/currency/VoteCheckpoints.md

   mapping(address => address) _primaryDelegates
   ```

-a mapping that tracks the primaryDelegates of each user
+_a mapping that tracks the primaryDelegates of each user

 Primary delegates can only be chosen using delegate() which sends the full balance
-The exist to maintain the functionality that recieving tokens gives those votes to the delegate
+the exist to maintain the functionality that recieving tokens gives those votes to the delegate_

 ### delegationToAddressEnabled